Growing cucumbers is quite easy, just follow the steps below:

 Plan on picking often!
 3 or 4 times a week at least, but you really should be checking daily!
 Frequent harvesting encourages more fruit production.

-Fresh picked cucumbers will last around 1 week in the fridge.
+Freshly picked cucumbers will last around 1 week in the fridge.

 Cucumbers are part of the Cucurbitaceae or squash family.
 As such you should plan on rotating where you plant your cucumbers each year and avoid spots where other squashes or melons have been planted in the past 2 -3 years.